relaycorp/ddos-report/src/content/docs/index.md

 Furthermore, they pose a threat to the decentralisation of the Internet, as only well-resourced companies can afford to operate and protect the [public goods](./systems/public-goods.md) on which we all depend.

-**App developers and operators can't _avoid_ DDoS attacks, but they can _minimise_ their impact**.
+**App developers and operators can't _avoid_ DDoS attacks, but they can _greatly minimise_ their impact**.
-[Reverse proxies](./mitigations/reverse-proxies.md) from the likes of Akamai and Cloudflare are a good starting point, but they must be complimented with other [mitigation techniques](./mitigations) depending on the [type of system](./systems).
+[Proxies](./mitigations/reverse-proxies.md) from the likes of Akamai and Cloudflare are a good starting point, but they must be complimented with other [mitigation techniques](./mitigations) depending on the [system type](./systems).

 ## Help wanted